 The safety story

 An overlay that shares your conversation history via junctions, hardlinks, and sync-back is a mechanism with real blast radius.
 "Yaw Mode broke my Claude Code history" would be an unrecoverable user experience.
-So the safety properties are worth spelling out, because we've done the work to make them real - including finding and fixing two data-loss edge cases in the last week.
+So the safety properties are worth spelling out, because we've done the work to make them real - including finding and fixing two data-loss edge cases in the first month.

 Teardown can't touch your conversation history.
 Every recursive delete of an overlay directory - at session end, at startup sweep of stale overlays, at legacy-format cleanup - first unlinks the known junction points and then removes the overlay.
 The recursive rm sees only an empty shell; the junction targets (~/.claude/projects/, sessions/, etc.) cannot be reached, regardless of whether the Electron-bundled Node.js in a given release follows junctions or not.
 This is defense in depth against a behavior that shifts quietly across Node versions.